GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Guidance/Growth-Charts/Introduction.page.md

 To link a growth chart measurement event to a specific encounter, the `Encounter.class` has been linked to a SNOMED code for Growth Chart (record artifact).

-The Encounter profile is derived from the [UK Core Encounter Profile](https://simplifier.net/guide/uk-core-implementation-guide-stu2/Home/ProfilesandExtensions/Profile-UKCore-Encounter?version=2.0.1).

 ### Observation - Vital Signs

-The Observation - Vital Signs resource is used for specific observations linked to measurements taken from the patient or someone related to the patient.
+The Observation - Vital Signs profile and its children, are used for specific observations linked to measurements taken from the patient or someone related to the patient.
 In the context of growth charts, it includes the following:

-* {{pagelink:DataStandardsWales-Observation-VitalSigns,text:Data Standards Wales Observation-Vital Signs Profile}} - included here is Head Circumference
+* {{pagelink:DataStandardsWales-Observation-VitalSigns,text:Data Standards Wales Observation-Vital Signs Profile}} - included here is Head Circumference.
   * {{pagelink:DataStandardsWales-Observation-VitalSigns-BMI,text:Data Standards Wales Observation-Vital Signs-BMI Profile}}
   * {{pagelink:DataStandardsWales-Observation-VitalSigns-BodyHeight,text:Data Standards Wales Observation-Vital Signs-Body Height Profile}}  - including that of the parents of the child
   * {{pagelink:DataStandardsWales-Observation-VitalSigns-BodyWeight,text:Data Standards Wales Observation-Vital Signs-Body Weight Profile}}

 ### Observation
 {{pagelink:DataStandardsWales-Observation,text:Data Standards Wales Observation Profile}} is for any other observation that is not considered a vital sign.
 We have, in this context, Bone Age, which is a parameter or measure taken from an X-Ray and not from the patient themselves.

-Bone age is been then classified as an `Observation` resource with `Observation.category` of "Imaging".
+Bone age has then been classified as an `Observation` resource with `Observation.category` of "Imaging".

 <br>